InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 gal. pumper that they staffed out of the Del Rosa work center for initial attack on forest.

-The following are those that have served as Superintendents of the Del Rosa Hotshots since its beginning in 1946.

 ***Additional information sent to us from Jerry Horine:***

 Toby Ortega was also supt.
 Between Gerry Ewart and Bob Robbins in the